algorandfoundation/specs/dev/ledger.md

 - Global state schema, encoded as msgpack field `apgs`.
 This field is only used during application creation, and sets bounds on the size of the global state associated with this application.
+- Extra program pages, encoded as msgpack field `apep`.
+This field is only used during application creation, and requests an increased maximum size for the approval and clear state programs.
 - Approval program, encoded as msgpack field `apap`.
 This field is used for both application creation and updates, and sets the corresponding application's `ApprovalProgram`.